 4. No water is required for this, the turkey steams in its own juices.
 It won't dry out or burn but it is important to elevate the breast off the bottom with the onion and garlic!

-Nutrition assumes the turkey breast serves 12 people as part of a multi course meal and it includes the gravy.
+Slow Cooker Turkey Breast nutrition assumes the turkey breast serves 12 people as part of a multi course meal and it includes the gravy.